Table of Contents

 Epididymal hypertension is another term used to describe it.
 This is because the epididymis is a long, coiled tube attached to the testicles.
-It stores sperm travelling from the testes and during sexual arousal there is a build-up of sperm, which adds onto the pressure caused by blood rushing to the genitals.
+It stores sperm traveling from the testes and during sexual arousal there is a build-up of sperm, which adds to the pressure caused by blood rushing to the genitals.

 You will experience slight discomfort and it usually requires no medical intervention.
 It is quite common.

 The balls or testicles usually don’t turn blue.
 This is just a name given to it.

 How do you know you have blue balls?

 - Discomfort or mild pain in the genitals

 - The pain may extend a little further up to the abdomen